decred/atomicswap/README.md

 Several steps require working with a raw transaction published by the other party.
-While the transactions can sometimes be looked up from a local node using the `getrawtransaction` JSON-RPC, this method can be unreliable since the set of queryable transactions depends on the current UTXO set (bitcoind, litecoind, vertcoind, particld) or may require the transaction index to be enabled (dcrd).
+While the transactions can sometimes be looked up from a local node using the `getrawtransaction` JSON-RPC, this method can be unreliable since the set of queryable transactions depends on the current UTXO set or may require a transaction index to be enabled.

 Another method of discovering these transactions is to use a public blockchain explorer.
 Not all explorers expose this info through the main user interface so